poelstra/thermal-camera/README.md

 rapidly (screen will remain off).
 Then release the button, and use your favorite terminal program to connect to the serial port (e.g. Platform IO's builtin Serial Monitor).
 The boot will continue, including showing any messages during early boot.

+## Acknowledgements

+- The GUI is built using the excellent [LVGL project](https://lvgl.io/).
+- Seeed Studio's Wio Terminal and IR module made this thing possible in the first place, including their example projects.
+- Melexis provides a convenient library to interface to the device and do the low-level thermal calculations.
+- Platform IO made getting this thing up and running quite easy, including having both a 'real' and simulated version.
+- VSCode is a blast.

 ## License